Opinion | GOP attacks on Jackson miss the real liberal weakness on crime

 George Mason University economist Alex Tabarrok, in reviewing some of the evidence on crime deterrence in 2016, wrote: “We need to change what it means to be ‘tough on crime.’
 Instead of longer sentences let’s make ‘tough on crime’ mean increasing the probability of capture for those who commit crimes.”

 Six years on, we appear headed in the opposite direction.
 Just 50 percent of murders were solved in 2020 — the lowest rate in at least 40 years.
-Efforts to beef up police forces, at least in progressive jurisdictions, is likely to face political resistance.
+Efforts to beef up police forces, at least in progressive jurisdictions, are likely to face political resistance.

 Longer sentences for convicted criminals, meanwhile, remain difficult to oppose on the merits (except perhaps for drug crimes).
 That was evident during the Jackson hearings, when Republicans attacked her sentences in certain child-pornography cases as too lenient.
 Democrats shied away from defending the sentences themselves, instead simply explaining that they were within the mainstream.